Junior Head of Department: Mrs Andrea Lloyd

 - Employability/Work Experience - We will work with outside agencies in order to source suitable work experiences.
 This could done internally in school or externally at local businesses.

-- Relationships & Sex Education - This is extremely important for our pupils & parents.
+- Relationships & Sexuality Education - This is extremely important for our pupils & parents.
 It's an area that both pupils and parents are very anxious and worried about.

 - Citizenship – Helps provide pupils with an opportunity to learn ‘What are my rights, and what responsibilities go with them?
 What is my attitude to others who are different?
 What is “fair”?